muskang-005/R-2R-ladder-DAC/README.md

 Figure: R-2R ladder DAC circuit

 ## Working Principle
-- The circuit uses a combination of resistors arranged in R-2R form.
+- A combination of resistors in R-2R format is utilized.
-- Digital inputs (0 or 1) are given using switches.
+- Digital input in the form of 0 and 1 is provided by switches.
-- Each bit contributes to the output voltage.
+- Each bit of input contributes to the voltage.
-- The op-amp sums and amplifies the output.
+- The op-amp sums up the outputs.
-- Final output is an analog voltage proportional to the digital input.
+- The final output is an analog voltage proportional to the input.

 ## Results
-- Different digital inputs produce different analog voltages.
+- Different input voltages produce different outputs.
-- Output voltage changes proportionally with binary input.
+- Analog voltage varies in proportion to the input.
-- Verified using multimeter in simulation.
+- Verified by a multimeter in simulation mode.

 ## Conclusion
-This project shows how digital signals can be converted into analog using an R-2R resistor network and an op-amp.
-It helps in understanding basic DAC operation.
+The project demonstrates the conversion of digital signals into analog signals by utilizing the R-2R resistor network and op-amp.

 ## Future Scope
-- Increase number of bits for better accuracy
+- Increase the number of bits in the system
-- Implementation using microcontroller
+- Implementation of the system by utilizing a microcontroller
-- Use in audio signal applications
+- Implementation in audio signals